Second call for regular or high-profile late-breaker abstracts - 10-27 April

 Those abstract presenters who took part in the first round and who were selected are eligible to register with early fees.
 They will receive a personal code for the early-fee discount, together with the abstract notification.
 Their final early-fees deadline is: 12 April 2021, 23:59 CET.

-Those abstract presenters who took part in the second round and who were selected, will have ten days after receiving their notification on 18 May to register with early fees.
+Those abstract presenters who took part in the second round will have ten days after receiving their notification on 18 May to register with early fees.
 They will receive a personal code for the early-fee discount, together with the abstract notification.
 Their final early-fees deadline is: 28 May 23:59 CET.

 Waivers for submitters from 29 countries defined as low-income economies